On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Introduction

-More precisely, we start by introducing the notion of maximally induced representations of $S$-type and $O$-type (see Definiton \ref{minduced}), which are a generalization of the good-dihedral representations.
-With this tool and the classification of the maximal subgroups of the finite almost simple classical groups (due to Aschbacher \cite{As84}) we prove a representation-theoretic result which gives us a set of local conditions needed to construct compatible systems $\mathcal{R} = \{\rho_\ell \}_\ell$ of $n$-dimensional Galois representations such that the image of $\overline{\rho}^{\proj}_\ell$ is an almost simple group for almost all $\ell$.
+More precisely, we start by introducing the notion of maximally induced representations of $S$-type and $O$-type (see Definiton \ref{minduced}), which are a generalization of the good-dihedral representations of Khare and Wintenberger \cite{KW}.
+With this tool and the classification of the maximal subgroups of the finite almost simple classical groups (due to Aschbacher \cite{As84}) we prove a representation-theoretic result which gives us a set of local conditions needed to construct compatible systems $\mathcal{R} = \{\rho_\ell \}_\ell$ of $n$-dimensional Galois representations such that, for almost all $\ell$, the image of $\overline{\rho}_\ell$ is not contained in a maximal subgroup of geometric type (see Definition \ref{geot}) of an $n$-dimensional symplectic or orthogonal group.

 A well known fact in arithmetic geometry is that, given a RAESDC (regular algebraic, essentially self-dual, cuspidal) automorphic representation of $\GL_n(\A_\Q)$, there exist a compatible system associated to it.
-Then, in order to prove the existence of compatible systems as mentioned above, we prove the existence of RAESDC automorphic representations of $\GL_n(\A_\Q)$ with certain appropriate local types (see Section \ref{secons}).
-To do this we use the Arthur's work \cite{Ar12} on endoscopic classification of automorphic representations for symplectic and orthogonal groups combined with some slightly modified results of Shin \cite{Shi12}.
+Then, in order to prove the existence of compatible systems as mentioned above, we prove the existence of RAESDC automorphic representations of $\GL_n(\A_\Q)$ with certain appropriate local types (see Section \ref{sec:7}).
+To do this we use Arthur's work \cite{Ar12} on endoscopic classification of automorphic representations for symplectic and orthogonal groups combined with some slightly modified results of Shin \cite{Shi12}.